Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: Abstract

-A constrained mean-field (more concretely Hartree-Fock-Bogoliubov) calculation is carried out by imposing various values of $(\beta_2, \gamma)$ as constraints.
-The obtained energy expectation value is displayed by contour plot in Fig.~\ref{fig:tplot}{\bf b}, with a legend in Fig.~\ref{fig:tplot}{\bf a}.
-This plot is usually called the potential energy surface (PES).
-The same Hamiltonian as the present CI, or MCSM, calculations is consistently used.
-The PES in Fig.~\ref{fig:tplot}{\bf b} suggests that the bottom part of the PES spreads around a finite $\gamma$ angle, and the precise inspection actually indicates that the minimum is not at $\gamma$=0 but around $\gamma \sim$ 9$^{\circ}$.
-This contradicts the prolate preponderance hypothesis believed over seven decades.
-For $\gamma$=9$^{\circ}$, the values of $R_{x,y,z}/R_0$ are 0.93, 0.88 and 1.19, respectively.

-The wave functions of the MCSM are expanded by so-called MCSM basis vectors, which are presently number-projected quasiparticle vacua \cite{shimizu_2021}.
-These basis vectors are selected from a large group of candidates generated stochastically, so that the maximum possible lowering of the energy eigenvalues of interest can be obtained.
-The selected basis vectors are further optimized by variational procedures \cite{mcsm_2001}.
-Some details of the computational methodology are presented in Appendix~\ref{Ap_MCSM}.
-Each of basis vectors has intrinsic quadrupole moments, from which the corresponding $(\beta_2, \gamma)$ value is obtained.
-The individual basis vector can be represented by a circle pinned down on the PES according to this $(\beta_2, \gamma)$ value, which now serves as a ``partial labelling'' of the basis vector.
-The importance of each basis is depicted by circle's area proportional to the overlap probability with the eigenstate.
-This visualization is called T-plot \cite{tsunoda_2014}, and turned out to be very useful (see Appendix~\ref{Ap_MCSM}).

-Figure~\ref{fig:tplot}{\bf c} displays the T-plots for the 0$^+_1$, 2$^+_1$, 4$^+_1$ states (ground-band members), and the 2$^+_2$, 3$^+_1$, 4$^+_2$ states (so-called $\gamma$-band members), as well as the 4$^+_3$ state.
-All of them exhibit remarkably similar T-plot patterns, {\it i.e.}, the mean position and fluctuation.
-This similarity suggests a rather common triaxiality among these states, which is consistent with the picture shown in Figure~\ref{fig:level}{\bf b}: all these states can be generated, to a good extent, by rotating a common triaxial ellipsoidal state in multiple ways.
+Figure~\ref{fig:tplot}{\bf c} displays the T-plots for the 0$^+_1$, 2$^+_1$, 4$^+_1$ states (ground-band members), and the 2$^+_2$, 3$^+_1$, 4$^+_2$ states ($\gamma$-band members), as well as the 4$^+_3$ state.
+All of them exhibit remarkably similar T-plot patterns, {\it i.e.}, the mean position and spreading pattern around it.
+Because the T-plot displays the corresponding shapes of individual basis vectors in the body-fixed (or intrinsic) frame, this similarity suggests a rather common intrinsic (i.e., body-fixed-frame) structure, which includes triaxial shape.
+This observation is consistent with the picture shown in Fig.~\ref{fig:level}{\bf b}: all these states can be generated, to a very large extent, by rotating a common triaxial ellipsoidal state in multiple ways.

-The mean value of $\gamma$ is evaluated \cite{otsuka_2022} to be 8.2$^{\circ}$ for 0$^+_1$, 2$^+_1$, 4$^+_1$, 9.1$^{\circ}$ for 2$^+_2$, 3$^+_1$, 4$^+_2$, and 9.5$^{\circ}$ for 4$^+_3$, where small variations (beyond two digits) are not shown.
+The mean value of $\gamma$ is calculated, by the method described in \cite{otsuka_2022}, to be 8.2$^{\circ}$ for each member of the ground band, 9.1$^{\circ}$ for each member of the $\gamma$ band, and 9.5$^{\circ}$ for the 4$^+_3$ state, where small variations within a band (beyond two digits) are ignored.
 These values are almost the same, and in particular, are almost exactly so within a band.
 This fact suggests that a fixed triaxial shape governs $^{166}$Er.
+Fine details are consistent with the present band assignment of individual states.
 This property holds up to the 4$^+_3$ state, where the CI calculation stopped due to the computer resource.